MS Access As A Dev Tool

 Examining the Anatomy of a Form

 Access forms are composed of a few different sections; each one has its own function and behavior.
-The three main sections of an Access form are
+They are:

 - Header